Radio AGN feedback sustains quiescence only in a minority of massive galaxies: Fraction of RFE galaxies and duty cycle of radio activity

 \subsection{Duty cycle}

 Radio galaxies are known to experience cycles of activity and silence.
-We calculated the duty cycle fraction as,
+We calculated the duty cycle fraction as

 where $N(>L_{\rm th})$ is the number of RFE galaxies with radio luminosity above $L_{\rm th}$, $N_{\rm on}$ is the number of RFE-on galaxies, $N_{\rm off}$ is the number of RFE-off galaxies, and $P$ and $C$ are the purity and completeness of the sample.
 Note that the denominator is actually the intrinsic number of RFE galaxies.
 Since most RFE-on galaxies have $L_{\rm 1.4GHz}>10^{23}\rm W~Hz^{-1}$, we set $L_{\rm th}=10^{23}\rm W~Hz^{-1}$.
 Given the flux limit of 5 mJy, radio galaxies above this threshold are complete at $z<0.0906$.
-The completeness and purity at this redshift range are shown in Extended Data Fig.~\ref{fig_AI_performance}.
+The completeness and purity in this redshift range are shown in Fig.~\ref{fig:AI_performance}.
 For comparison, we also estimated the duty cycle fraction using a traditional approach, defined as the fraction of Q-LERGs ($L_{\rm 1.4GHz}>10^{23}\rm W~Hz^{-1}$) among all galaxies.
-The results are shown in Figure~\ref{fig_gf}c.
-Note that galaxies with $\log M_\star/\Msun>10.5$ are also complete in this redshift range.
-We emphasize that the duty cycle fraction is impossible to estimate if we do not have a reasonable estimation for the number of intrinsic RFE galaxies.
+Galaxies with $\log M_\star/M_\odot>10.5$ are also complete in this redshift range, so we only show the results for $\log M_\star/M_\odot>10.5$ (Fig.~\ref{fig:gf}C).
+Similar fractions were obtained in previous studies(\cite{Best2012, Sabater2019, Kondapally2024}), however, using all galaxies rather than RFE galaxies.
+These results cannot be interpreted as the duty cycle of maintenance-mode radio AGNs.
+This is because RFI galaxies, which are not regulated by radio feedback, are included in the calculation.
+We emphasize that the duty cycle fraction is impossible to estimate if we do not have a reasonable estimation for the number of RFE galaxies.
+As can be seen, the duty cycle increases from $\sim1\%$ at $\log M_\star/M_\odot=10.6$ to $\sim7\%$ at $\log M_\star/M_\odot=11$, and then to $\sim30\%$ at $\log M_\star/M_\odot=11.8$.
+These are much larger than the duty-cycle fraction obtained using the traditional method.

-To convert the duty cycle fraction into physical time durations, we assume a total RFE timescale of $t_{\rm{RFE}} = 7.2~\rm{Gyr}$, motivated by the stellar population properties of RFE galaxies with $\log M_\star/\Msun>10.5$ in the MaNGA survey\cite{Bundy2015, Sanchez2022}.
-As shown in Extended Data Fig.~\ref{fig_age_profile}, the stellar age radial profiles of these RFE galaxies show little dependence on radius, with a median mass-weighted stellar age of approximately $7.2\pm 1.1$ Gyr.
-We then adopt $t_{\rm{RFE}}=7.2~\rm{Gyr}$ as a representative timescale for the maintenance of quenching by radio feedback.
+To convert the duty cycle fraction into physical time durations, we assume a total RFE timescale of $t_{\rm{RFE}} = 7.2~\rm{Gyr}$, motivated by the stellar population properties of RFE galaxies with $\log M_\star/M_\odot>10.5$ in the MaNGA survey (\cite{Bundy2015, Sanchez2022}).
+We found that the stellar age radial profiles of these RFE galaxies show little dependence on radius, with a median mass-weighted stellar age of approximately $7.2\pm 1.1$ Gyr.
+We then adopt $t_{\rm{RFE}}=7.2~\rm{Gyr}$ as a representative time scale for the maintenance of quenching by radio feedback.
 The on-duty duration is then calculated as